padgittl/CannabisPangenomeShared/CollectOrthogroups/README.md

 ```

 # Analysis of gene-based pangenome
 We define the gene-based pangenome as the set of all genes present in at least one genome of the pangenome.
-For each of 78 _C. sativa_ genomes, the primary transcript of each high-confidence gene prediction was chosen as a representative.
+For each of [78] _C. sativa_ genomes, the primary transcript of each high-confidence gene prediction was chosen as a representative.
+The proteins corresponding to each primary transcript were clustered into orthogroups using Orthofinder (v.2.5.5) [^1] (parameters in supplementary data X).
+The set of primary transcripts CDS were merged into a single FASTA file, and exact duplicates were removed with SeqKit (2.7.0) [^2].
 Among primary transcripts, likely contaminants were determined by [...] and removed.
-To mitigate the problem of unannotated genes, we aligned coding sequences of all primary transcripts to each of the 78 _Cannabis_ genomes using `minimap2` [ref] with parameters ... to generate a PAF file with CIGAR strings for each genome.
-For each genome, if an aligned CDS sequence had a mapping quality of at least 60, a number of CIGAR matches at least 80% of the query length, and did not overlap a directly annotated gene, it was considered an unannotated gene and its orthogroup was marked as present in the target genome.
+To mitigate the problem of unannotated genes, we aligned coding sequences of all primary transcripts to each of the [78] _Cannabis_ genomes using `minimap2` (v2.26) [^3] with parameters `minimap2 -c -x splice` to generate a PAF file with CIGAR strings for each genome.
+For each genome, if an aligned CDS sequence had a mapping quality of at least 60, had a number of CIGAR matches at least 80% of the query length, and did not overlap a directly annotated gene, it was considered an unannotated gene and its orthogroup was marked as present in the target genome.
+The set of orthogroups that had at least one representative present in all [78] genomes were considered to be the core genome.

-1. coding sequences merged to a single file
+[^1]: OrthoFinder: phylogenetic orthology inference for comparative genomics
-2. duplicate sequences removed with seqkig
+[^2]: SeqKit: A Cross-Platform and Ultrafast Toolkit for FASTA/Q File Manipulation
-3. all sequences aligned to all genomes
+[^3]: Minimap2: pairwise alignment for nucleotide sequences